 (1) Hire a Real Accountant

-It's hard to bite the bullet and spend the money on an accountant for bookkeeping.
+It’s hard to bite the bullet and spend the money on an accountant for bookkeeping and tax prep.
 But having a professional manage your books throughout the year will actually save you a lot of money in the long run.
 Accountants more than pay for their own services by finding you deductions you may have overlooked, keeping accurate records so you can spot inefficiencies and more effectively manage cash flow, as well as preventing you from paying penalties or interest caused by errors.
 It’s a big investment, especially for a small business.
 But it’s an investment worth making.
 You can’t put a price on peace of mind.

 (2) Downsize for Efficiency